drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 **Abstract**

-This study was designed to investigate the gait parameters upon crossing a barrier and environmental factors influencing the perceived risk of tripping.
+This study was designed to investigate gait parameters upon crossing a barrier and environmental factors influencing the perceived risk of tripping.
 These factors included illumination and barrier conditions.
 Barrier conditions were divided into height, type, and color of the